Kartones/bazel-web-template/README.md

 Each time dependencies change/get updated, run `pnpm install` (toolchains use `pnpm-lock.yaml`).

-**Note**: The NodeJS & Typescript versions you should use are dictated by [rules_js](https://github.com/aspect-build/rules_js) and [rules_ts](https://github.com/aspect-build/rules_ts).
-You can see more details, and where to check which versions are available, if you inspect the `WORKSPACE` file, I left some comments there.
+**Note**: The NodeJS, Typescript and PNPM maximum versions you should use are dictated by [rules_js](https://github.com/aspect-build/rules_js) and [rules_ts](https://github.com/aspect-build/rules_ts).
+You can see more details, and where to check which versions are available, if you inspect the `MODULE.bazel` file, I left some comments there.

 #### Development Requirements